ergoncugler/find-similar-texts/README.md

 # Finder: Text Similarity Clustering

-This code provides a function to find and cluster similar texts within a DataFrame based on a similarity threshold.
-It utilizes the SequenceMatcher from the difflib library to calculate text similarity ratios and assigns unique cluster IDs to similar texts.
-Access the code [[ here ]](https://github.com/ergoncugler/finder-text-similarity-clustering/blob/main/finder.py).
+This code offers a functionality to discover and group similar texts within a DataFrame, determined by a specified similarity threshold.
+Leveraging the SequenceMatcher module from the difflib library, the code computes text similarity ratios and assigns distinct cluster IDs to texts exhibiting similarity.
+To explore and implement this functionality, you can access the code [[ here ]](https://github.com/ergoncugler/finder-text-similarity-clustering/blob/main/finder.py).

 ## Functions:
 ### **text_similarity(text1, text2, similarity_threshold=0.95)**